dtjv/dtjv.github.io/content/posts/excerpts-with-gatsby-and-mdx.md

 ```

 To solve my dilemma, I began with a change to the excerpt separator used in
 Markdown files.
-Below you can see the separator is before and after the excerpt.
+Below you can see the new separator is positioned before and
+after the excerpt text.

 ```markdown:title=content/top-5-cat-vids.md
 ---